sinan-ozel/pypi-publish-with-cicd/README.md

 3. Add name and email under author in `pyproject.toml`.

 3. Set up PyPI repo with the <MODULE_NAME>.
-Set up publisher as the github repo that you created in step 1. # TODO: Add a link to a good set of instructions.
+Set up publisher as the github repo that you created in step 1.
+(See below for more details.) # TODO: Add a link to a good set of instructions.

 4. Update the readme: Delete the top part, Introduction and Usage, and replace with your content.

+## PyPI Setup

+1. Go to your account page.
+2. Scroll down.
+Stay on the GitHub tab.
+3. Enter the <MODULE_NAME> from the repo as ``PyPI Project Name''.
+(Actually, you can have a different name, but few do that.)
+4. Enter the <ORGANIZATION> from the repo as ``Organization Name''.
+5. Enter the <MODULE_NAME> from the repo as ``Repository Name''.
+(Actually, you can have a different name, but few do that.)
+6. Workflow name is `ci.yaml` - it's the file in the `.github/workflows/` folder.
+Just enter the filename, not the full path.
+7. You do not need to enter anything in the environment, keep the default.

+This is it.
+Pro Tip: Make sure that the PyPI project name is available before creating the repo.

 ```
 --- WHEN UPDATING README.md: YOU CAN KEEP EVERYTHING BELOW THIS LINE ---